Stars vs. Lightning: Betting Trends, Odds, Advanced Stats

 Stars Betting Insights

-- The Stars are 12-7 when favored on the moneyline this season.
+- The Stars won the only game they played as an underdog this season.

-- When playing as a moneyline favorite with odds of -160 or shorter, Dallas has a 6-1 record (winning 85.7% of its games).
+- Dallas has played as a moneyline underdog of -110 or longer twice this season.
+They split the games 1-1.

-- Based on this contest's moneyline, the Stars' implied win probability is 61.5%.
+- The implied probability of a win by the Stars, based on the moneyline, is 52.4%.

 Stars vs Lightning Additional Info